 Child Nutrition Fund - The child nutrition fund consists of monies derived from federal and state financial assistance and food sales.
 This fund is used to account for the various nutrition programs provided to students.
-The District operates their child nutrition program within the general fund.

 Debt Service Fund - The debt service fund is the District's sinking fund and is used to account for the accumulation of financial resources for the payment of general long-term (including judgments) debt principal, interest and related costs.
 The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments.
-The District did not maintain this fund during the 2015-16 fiscal year.

 Capital Projects Fund - The capital projects fund is the District's bond fund and is used to account for the proceeds of bond sales to be used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities and acquiring transportation equipment.
-The District did not maintain this fund during the 2015-16 fiscal year.